migalmoreno/fdroid.el/README.md

 -   **`fdroid-download` (`d`):** download the current package.
 -   **`fdroid-show` (`s`):** show more information about the current package.

-You can send feedback, patches, or bug reports to [public@mianmoreno.com](mailto:public@mianmoreno.com).
+Feel free to open an issue or send a pull request if you encounter a bug or wish to add a new feature.